Jan Jurčec

-Jan Jurčec (born 27 November 2000) is a Croatian professional footballer who plays as a winger for Kryvbas Kryvyi Rih.
+Jan Jurčec (born 27 November 2000) is a Croatian professional footballer who plays as a right-back or winger for Ekstraklasa club Śląsk Wrocław.

 Career

 A youth product of Lokomotiva Zagreb, Jurčec moved to the youth academy of Kustošija in 2014, and began his senior career with them in the First Football League in 2019.
 On 19 July 2022, he transferred to the Austrian club Rheindorf Altach until 2024.
 He made his professional debut with Rheindorf Altach in a 2–1 Austrian Football Bundesliga loss to Hartberg on 24 July 2022.

 International career

-Born in Croatia, Jurčec is of Polish descent through his mother.
+Born in Croatia, Jurčec is of Polish descent through his mother and holds a Polish passport.
 He was a youth international for Croatia, having played for the Croatia U21s.